Q. Where do I park?

 Q. Is there a cost for training?

-A. No. Training is free and includes a meal and all training supplies.
+A. No. Orientation training is free and includes a meal and all training supplies.

 Q. Are there any costs associated with volunteering?

 A. Yes.
-You will need to purchase a Cook Children’s logo shirt or apron from our Enchanted Castle gift shop as part of your volunteer uniform.
-They range in cost from $11 to $26 (plus tax) depending on the style/size you choose.
+You will need to purchase a Cook Children's volunteer logo shirt from our Enchanted Castle gift shop as part of your volunteer uniform.
+They range in cost starting from $23 (plus tax) depending on the size.

 Q. What is the volunteer uniform?